Arnold-n/P1P2MQTT/doc/Daikin-protocol-EHYHBX08AAV3.md

 # Other packets

-## 60..8F packets for communicating field settings
+## Packet types 60..8F for communicating field settings

 A packet of type 60..8F communicates 5 field settings (using a payload of 20 bytes, or 4 bytes per field setting).
 This occurs after a restart (all field settings are sent by heat pump upon requests by the thermostat), or when a field setting is manually changed at the thermostat.
 For some reason, 4 000086/000087 packets will be inserted  even though these do not communicate any usable field settings.